Rejected mail ballots, confused voters: Texas’s restrictive new law casts shadow over primary

 Publishing the raw numbers on election night — before the official canvass is complete — serves no purpose other than to create confusion, they said.

-“To try to boil that down to one sheet of paper on election night with data that we know is going to change, and is supposed to change, because that’s how the process works, really does a disservice to voters and to the public looking at those numbers,” said Beth Stevens, chief of elections for Harris County.
+“To try to boil that down to one sheet of paper on election night with data that we know is going to change, and is supposed to change, because that’s how the process works, really does a disservice to voters and to the public looking at those numbers,” said Beth Stevens, voting director for Harris County.
 “It will potentially sow distrust in the work that we’re doing rather than shedding light.”

 'You’re presenting unaudited numbers to the voters, without getting an opportunity to investigate or clarify,” said Remi Garza, the elections chief in Cameron County, home of Brownsville.
 Garza heads the Texas Association of Elections Administrators.